mjstealey/django-startproject-docker/README.md

   - Implements uWSGI socket file
   - Provides an HTTP service configuration for use in Docker
   - Provides stub configuration for HTTPS / SSL use
+  - Unix socket protocol for Django services
+  - Host ports mapped as `8080:80` and `8443:443` by default
+- Optional split settings files (`--split-settings` flag)
+    - Creates a `settings/` directory with proper reference updates
+    - Splits the `settings.py` file into separate files based on their purpose (api, applications, auth, config, logging, main, secrets and tasks)

 Project files are designed to be run either locally using virtualenv, or in Docker using the generated `docker-compose.yml` file.
 Virtualenv is also used within Docker for improved environment isolation.